hellosteadman/soundslocal.co.uk/content/pages/projects.md

-lede: This is only just the first stage of our intent to put digital profit back into our local community.
+lede: "This is only just the first stage of our intent to put digital profit back into our local community."

 # We've got big plans